Fractonic Fractional Quantum Hall Effect: Introduction

 The outline of this paper is as follows: In \cref{sec:the_model} we lay the foundations for our model, defining the wire construction and its reformulation in terms of bosonised operators.
 In \cref{sec:fractionalisation} we show how the degrees of freedom in a single wire may be re-expressed in a basis of fractionalised bosonic operators.
-Next, we show how couplings may be introduced between adjacent wires that gap out these fractionalised excitations, thus allowing the wires to host a single correlated phase of matter.
+Next, we show how couplings may be introduced between adjacent wires that gap out these fractionalised excitations, thus allowing the system of wires to host a single correlated phase of matter.
 Importantly, we see that it is possible to couple two adjacent wires even when each hosts differently fractionalised excitations, and discuss the conditions under which this coupling preserves exact solvability and is gapped.
-Finally, in \cref{sec:general_construction} we show how this constitutes a general construction of composite and disordered fractional phases, created by gluing many regions with different fractionalisation together.
-We determine the ground state degeneracy of such a composite system and study the properties of the quasiparticles (both fractonic and non-fractonic) that emerge, determining their charge and braiding statistics.
+In \cref{sec:general_construction} we show how this constitutes a general construction of composite and disordered fractional phases, created by gluing many regions with different fractionalisation together.
+We study the properties of the quasiparticles (both fractonic and non-fractonic) that emerge, determining their charge, reduced mobility and braiding statistics.
+Finally, in \cref{sec:fractonic} we provide a proof of two fractonic properties.
+We show that the reduced fractonic mobility is completely robust---that is, no well-posed operator can be written down that transports quasibarticles in a way that breaks the fracton constraint.
+Finally, we prove that the ground state degeneracy of the system scales exponentially with the system size, leaving the stability of the degeneracy to future work.